Update: With Mac sales once again on the decline, is the world ready for an El Capitan successor? Read on into "Latest news" to find out more!

 If you're wondering whether you should make the leap from Yosemite to OS X 10.11 El Capitan, the answer is ostensibly yes.
 That being said, let's take a deeper look at Apple's latest, including its highs and lows, to see why you should consider the upgrade.

-You can download this latest update from the Mac App store.
+Meanwhile, those registered with the Apple Beta Software Program can grab the fifth OS X 10.11.6 beta straight from the App Store.
+As with the last four betas, Public Beta 5 10.11.6 features "stability, compatibility and security" refinements to OS X El Capitan.
+You can download this latest update from the Mac App Store given you have the proper credentials.
 However, you'll need a compatible Mac computer to install it if you're not already using El Capitan.

 Upon first booting your Mac back up after installing OS X El Capitan, you're not going to notice many visually apparent changes.
 El Capitan largely carries over the same flat, iOS 7-inspired design cues that arrived with Yosemite, and, frankly, that's a good thing.